-During a shore dive near Victoria, BC I was so surprised to see this unusual glassy tunicate with fish eggs (Ascidia paratropa)!
+During a shore dive near Victoria, BC I was very surprised to see this unusual glassy tunicate (Ascidia paratropa) with what looked like fish eggs inside!
 However, on the dive I really didn’t know what type of tunicate I was looking at, but the round spheres inside one of the siphons appeared to be eggs.
 This tunicate also looked interesting to me with very large lobes extending from its body.

 Later that day when I tried to identify the tunicate at home, it didn’t seem to match any of the photos in my collection of invertebrate ID books.
 So, I contacted Neil McDaniel who is a marine life researcher and videographer.
 Neil showed great interest, and started a discussion with other experts including Andy Lamb, a Pacific Northwest marine life specialist.
 Danny Kent of the Vancouver Aquarium came into the conversation as well, and identified the spheres seen within the tunicate siphon as fish eggs.